Edwin Thabo Mofutsanyana: Political career

 Mofutsanyana joined the South African Native National Congress in 1921 and subsequently left his job as a miner to take up full-time employment at the organisation.
 Mofutsanyana had been motivated to join the SANNC after an incident involving his friend, Jacob Majoro.
 Majoro and two other men tried to board a train soon after it took off but accidentally pulled the conductor from the carriage in their attempt to board.
 Majoro was charged for this incident and Mofutsanyana was angered as it appeared to be a racially charged punishment.

 Mofutsanyana joined the Communist Party of South Africa (CPSA) in 1929 after listening to a speech by Jimmy Shields (journalist) who was a young communist from Scotland.
 Shields had called for the working class, particularly Black South Africans, to fight for their rights to rule.
-Shortly thereafter, on the 16th of December 1929, Mofutsanyana organised a protest march in Potchefstroom against the pass laws.
+Shortly thereafter, on 16 December 1929, Mofutsanyana organised a protest march in Potchefstroom against the pass laws.
 The protest was invaded by white protesters who threatened Mofutsanyana at gun point.

 Mofutsanyana later attended at a night school run by the CPSA.
-In one of his speeches there, Mofutsanyana was quoted as saying ‘’’To fight your enemy, you must know his language’.
+In one of his speeches there, Mofutsanyana was quoted as saying "To fight your enemy, you must know his language".

 In 1932, the CPSA held a meeting in Martindale in Johannesburg where Mofutsanyana addressed workers.
 He told them that they should refuse to pay taxes if their employers refused to provide food, clothing and clean water.
 Mofutsanyana had become the secretary-general of the African Federation of Trade Unions (AFTU) which was uniting various unions at the time and encouraged workers to form a special group and join the AFTU.
 A week later, Mofutsanyana led a march of unemployed workers to the Johannesburg offices of George Ballended, who was in charge of the Township (South Africa) where Black people were housed, to demand better living conditions.